 That is why companies now ask:

-How do we create behaviour change for hybrid teams when we don’t see each other every day?
+How do we create behavior change for hybrid teams when we don’t see each other every day?

 The answer lies in repeatable cues, clear rules of engagement, simple nudges, and tools that anchor habits into the flow of work.

 CHROs used to manage policies.
 Today they manage people systems.
-And that shift puts them at the center of workplace behaviour enablement.
+And that shift puts them at the center of workplace behavior enablement.

-CHROs shape behaviour in ways that go far beyond communication or training:
+CHROs shape behavior in ways that go far beyond communication or training:

-• They design the systems that reward certain behaviours.
+- They design the systems that reward certain behaviors.

-• They help teams build habits that match the organisation’s goals.
+- They help teams build habits that match the organization’s goals.

-HR leaders now think like behaviour architects.
+HR leaders now think like behavior architects.
 They look at workflows, habit loops, team norms, and the triggers that guide daily action.

 Also read:- How Employee Engagement Surveys Drive Workplace Success

-How a CHRO can reinforce new behaviours company-wide
+How a CHRO can reinforce new behaviors company-wide

 A common question CHROs ask is:

-How can I reinforce new behaviours without overwhelming employees?
+How can I reinforce new behaviors without overwhelming employees?

-The answer: use small, repeatable cues that turn desired behaviour into a routine.
+The answer: use small, repeatable cues that turn desired behavior into a routine.

 For example: